 Gabriela Kruschewsky, a writer for The Huffington Post, further expands upon this by discussing the benefits of speaking another language.
 We take a look at the points that are relevant to marketers:

-1. You can understand and appreciate cultural references and nuances – Language and culture are intricately interwoven.
+- You can understand and appreciate cultural references and nuances – Language and culture are intricately interwoven.
 To best understand what is being communicated by a culture, whether it’s art, a movie, a song or even its food, you need to consume it in its original form.

-2. You notice and appreciate the things that are sometimes lost in translation – As Huffington Post correctly points out, “Not everything that’s translated can be easily understood.
+This is important for marketers who rely on cultural references to help build a connection with a lead, or they could end up accidentally doing more harm than good.
+Canadian store Food Basics discovered this when they accidentally promoted Halaal foods for a Sikh holiday. - You notice and appreciate the things that are sometimes lost in translation – As Huffington Post correctly points out, “Not everything that’s translated can be easily understood.
 Sometimes cultural context is needed.''
 Language is key here, with even cultures that speak the same language sometimes having subtle, or not so subtle, differences in meanings for the same words.

 One marketing example that demonstrates this is the name for Coca-Cola in China, Ke Kou Ke Le, which means “tasty fun”.
-At first glance, this may seem like an obvious choice, but due to the way the same word can be interpreted in Mandarin, Cantonese or Hokkien, Coke had to make sure that they found something that worked for all three of these languages.
+At first glance, this may seem like an obvious choice, but due to the way the same word can be interpreted in Mandarin, Cantonese or Hokkien, Coke had to make sure that they found something that worked for all three of these languages. - Your interactions with people of different cultures go deeper – “When you speak someone’s native language, you can talk about a lot more than the weather and other daily fillers.
+Building deep and meaningful relationships with foreign communities usually involves speaking and understanding, partially at least, the same language.”

 The primary goal for marketers should be about building meaningful relationships with your leads, which can only be done if you are able to speak their language.
 However, this can become incredibly complex.
-For example, India, which brands are eyeing due to its growth potential, is home to more than 100 languages
+For example, India, which brands are eyeing due to its growth potential, is home to more than 100 languages.

 Demonstrate a high emotional intelligence by reaching out to people in their language